phillipsv/videojs-rdm-plugin-loader/README.md

 This repository contains all the plugins that are being loaded using the brightcove player interface.
 They are in the `plugins/js` directory

 ### Pushing the files to the brightcove repository
 Once we have build the videojs-rdm-plugin-loader or updated one or more plugins in the plugin directory, we need to push the updated files to brightcove.
 We are hosting our plugins with brightcove.
 We use the [Delivery System API](https://docs.brightcove.com/en/video-cloud/concepts/delivery-system-api/references/v1/index.html) of the Video Cloud to push these files to the `rdm_video_cloud` repository on brightcove.
-The account ID used to create the `rdm_video_cloud` repository was the City non-DRM account (Account ID: 2226196965001), hence all the request need to be made using that account ID.
+The account ID used to create the `rdm_video_cloud` repository was the City non-DRM account (Account ID: 2226196965001), hence all the requests need to be made using that account ID.
 To upload a file, for eg. videojs-rdm-plugin-loader.js, we can use the following command
 ```shell
 curl \
   --user vineet.phillips@rci.rogers.com \